 Students engage in written and spoken conversations on a variety of topics, and participate in conversations emphasizing previously learned material.
 They expand their vocabulary and improve their reading skills in Spanish, and put into practice the present tense of regular and irregular verbs.
 They explore cultures of Spanish speaking countries, and examine the relationships among the practices of another culture and their own.

 Students sing a variety of repertoire, independently and in ensembles, with attention to breath control, pitch, tone quality, and dictation.
 They explore music history beginning with Medieval, Baroque, Classical, and Romantic time periods, and focus on composers, famous compositions, and historical events.
-Advanced musical concepts of syncopated rhythms, compound meters, and score reading/notations are developed, along with a foundation of harmony and chord progressions using harmonicas.
-Students may choose to participate in chorus in the spring.
+Advanced musical concepts of syncopated rhythms, compound meters, and score reading/notations are developed.

 Students observe, select, and utilize a range of subject matter, symbols, and ideas in their work, and produce artwork that reflects their personal ideas, experiences, and emotions.
 They apply elements and principles of design in their work, discriminating between types of shape, colors, textures, space, balance, and the use of proportion, rhythm, variety, repetition, and movement.
 A variety of art media is explored, including drawing, painting, printmaking, sculpture, and mixed media.

 Archdiocese of Washington Academic Standards define what students in Catholic Schools should know and be able to do at each grade level.